Biden to visit UK, NATO summit and Finland - ExBulletin

 Turkey finally dropped its objections to Finland’s membership earlier in the year.

-But Turkish President Recep Tayyip Erdogan last week denounced Stockholm for allowing a protest in which a man burned pages of the Koran, further clouding Sweden’s outlook.
+But Turkish President Recep Tayyip Erdogan last week denounced Stockholm for allowing a protest in which a man burned pages of the Koran.
+On Sunday, the Swedish government called the incident “Islamophobic”.

 Western allies and Stockholm have insisted that Sweden has abided by the terms of an agreement to join the alliance struck with Ankara last year.